leojang/Notes/Investment.md

 It would be more comfortable if we can settle on a monthly salary of $95000 guaranteed for 14 months, plus 1 month performance bouns.
 That's roughly $45,400 USD base salary anually and $3200 USD performance bonus.
 The initial offer contains 3 months of performance bonus, it would be great if we can have one more month of base salary and make the performance bouns to just 1 month.

-I can certainly see a future for myself at the company, and I’m confident that I can bring a lot of value.
-I know that we can come to a mutual agreement on an acceptable salary.
+I can certainly see a future for myself at the company, I hope that we can come to a mutual agreement on an acceptable salary.

 Thank you for your time,